ConduitLLC/tech_hiring/README.md

 •	Strong hands-on ability on relational database development, like Oracle, Postgres
 •	Be familiar with Continuous Integration methodology
 •	Good written and spoken English
-•	Good knowledge about financial markets and trade lifecycle is a big plus

 Preferred Qualifications, but not strictly required
 •	Financial Markets knowledge and work experience